-It’s also interesting to read – TOP 13 Movies about Dancing
+It’s also interesting to read – History of Hip-hop

 K.R.U.M.P. is an acronym for Kingdom Radically Uplifted Mighty Praise.
 The founders, and in particular Tight Eyez, put spiritual meaning into the dance, saying that this dance praises God.
 For many followers, the spiritual element is also important in this dance.

 Characteristic features of krump

 Krump is rarely choreographed and it’s usually freestyle.
 Although, over the past few years, Krump choreography has also gained popularity.